numenta/NAB/results/README.md

-By default results from run_benchmark.py and the underlying run_anomaly.py scripts will be placed here.
+Results from run_benchmark.py and the underlying run_anomaly.py scripts will be placed here.